crocs-muni/minerva/experiments/setup.md

-# A log of the setup
+# A log of the setup on Metacentrum

 This is what it took to setup the libs, virt and stuff on [Metacentrum](https://metacentrum.cz/en/).

+Important to do this on Skirit and other similar frontends **NOT Zuphux**.

 ```
-module add python/3.8.0
+module add python/3.8.0-gcc
 module add gcc-8.3.0
+module add autoconf automake libtool
 python -m venv virt
 . virt/bin/activate